Benediction

 This post is written in response to Kate Motaung’s Five Minute Friday link-up.
 These prompts are fun to respond to, and only take five minutes to compose.
-Today’s prompt: LONGING.
+Today’s prompt: BENEDICTION.

 Cold